racca3141/UPC/README.md

 Here is another useful link -- https://www.wikihow.com/Read-12-Digit-UPC-Barcodes

+UPCMain.java is a command line program that takes in a 12 digit number and checks to see if it is a valid UPC-A barcode.
+It does this by comparing the entered check digit (the 12th digit) with what it should be by computation.
+The program also gets the substrings for the first 6 digits and the second 5 digits of the barcode.
+These substrings are treated differently when laying out the barcode image.
+See below in the Design Notes.

+Design Notes:

 //from left to right where b is a single black line and w is a single white line:

 //bar left